Nature of Product

 The principle cost or commission of trading CFDs is incorporated in what is known as the Spread, which is the difference between the sell and buy price.
 The Spread is fixed and can be viewed, along with other specific product information, here in the Market Information Sheets

-There are two types of Commodity CFDs, Cash based and Future based.
-For Cash based Commodity CFDs Bets there is a cost of holding a position open overnight, known as the Overnight Financing Charge.
+There is a cost of holding FX CFDs overnight, known as the Overnight Financing Charge.
 The effect of these adjustments is to mirror the effect of us financing the asset in the underlying market on your behalf.

-When holding long positions your account will typically be debited with the charge and, when holding short positions, it may lead to you being credited with the charge but it will depend on the relative interest rates of the country of the underlying market.
+When holding long positions your account will typically be debited with the charge and, when holding short positions, it may lead to you being credited with the charge but it will depend on the relative interest rates of the countries of the currencies involved in the trade.

 How to Complain